-I think the most intriguing experiences I’ve as a patient are definitely the ones at IMH.
+I think the most intriguing experiences I have had as a patient were definitely the ones at IMH.
 IMH has such a terrible reputation among the public, and even among the patients I’ve spoken to.
 I am sharing my own experiences so you can draw your own conclusions.

 After another suicide attempt in May of 2017 (out of courtesy I am going to spare you the details), and joining an assisted suicide organisation overseas (does this incriminate me?), I went to the A&E at IMH in great pain.

 I didn’t want to cry and feel pain anymore - I was so desperate to be well or ‘normal’ or whatever.
 Please, just make me okay.